-What a thrill to share with you my review of Take Height, Rutterkin by Millie Thom, historical fiction published in August 2021.
+What a thrill to share with you my review of Take Height, Rutterkin by talented historical fiction author Millie Thom, historical fiction at its best published in August 2021.

 Take Height, Rutterkin by Millie Thom, book review

 Based on a true story, the novel depicts the lives of a family of three women, Joan Flower and her two daughters, Phillip and Margaret, whose lives face a sheer drop from the peaceful and idyllic 1611 into the horrors of 1619’s witch hunts.

 When life robs the three Flower women of their only source of income, they make ends meet and, for a brief time, life appears to be bearable again.
 Yet words and actions have consequences, and soon the three Flower women learn that there is a way of life awaiting for them even below sheer poverty.

 The everyday joys and struggle of the villagers of Bottesford, Leicestershire, are intertwined and influenced to the point of no return by the rich living at Belvoir Castle.
 This is going to be experienced first hand by the three women.
 What else could life possibly throw at them now?
 A witch trial, and one during which Millie Thom plays her characters like an expert psychological puppeteer.

 On reading Take Height, Rutterkin, one is skillfully reminded of the women’s lack of status in society during the Jacobean era, and of the conflict between the Church and the everyday prejudices of the masses.

 But with all the sorrow and the challenges the Flower women were faced with, what comes through in this book is their will to stay alive, as it is human nature to survive at all costs.
 And what a twist Millie Thom has for her readers at the very end!